Clein2312/Geodata_Geoinfo_GIS_WS2023/gi0000_Final_Assignment/README.md

 Find a way to import the data in QGIS to use the temporal controller

 **Task 5.3**
-Genarate a video of the snapshots of the soil moisture index from 2010 to 2018 for the SMI_topsoil and another video for the SMI_totalsoil.
+Genarate a video of the monthly snapshots of the soil moisture index from 2010 to 2018 for the SMI_topsoil and another video for the SMI_totalsoil.
 Make sure to use an appropiate simbology (you can find an appropiate color scale an explanation of the SMI in the Drought Monitor Website).

 ## 6. FREE EXERCISE (10 Points)